lszhou/lszhou.github.com/_posts/2015-05-26-commitlog.md

 In this case, server will regard "email " (6 chars) as a key instead of "email" (5 chars). so make sure typing `email` 5 characters exactly the same as that in the schema.

-# Porblem: TypeError: Cannot call method 'comparePassword' with null
+# Porblem 4: TypeError: Cannot call method 'comparePassword' with null

 Let's look at the js code: